 Install A Bug Deflector In 5 Minutes!

-In your effort to upgrade your truck and make it perfect for you, you will find that few truck accessories are as easy to install as a good bug shield.
-After a simple, 5 minute installation, you truck can be free of bugs on the hood and windshield as well as protected from possible dents, scratches, or cracks.
+As truck owners become accustomed to their truck, they often look for ways to upgrade or modify their truck in order to make it better suit their specific tastes and needs.
+In your efforts to upgrade your truck and make it perfect for you, you will find that few truck accessories are as easy to install as a good bug shield.
+After a simple, 5 minute installation, your truck can be free of bugs on the hood and windshield as well as protected from possible dents, scratches, or cracks.

-Although many think of the old, straight, flat plastic bug guards of the early 1990s when they hear "bug shield", today, bug and stone deflectors are contoured to the shape of the vehicles hood, making them nearly seamless with the front of the truck.
-The question is weather they still can keep the hood and windshield clean of bugs.
+Although many think of the old, straight, flat plastic bug guards of the early 1990s when they hear "bug shield", today, bug and stone deflectors are contoured to the shape of the vehicle's hood, making them nearly seamless with the front of the truck.
+The question, for most prospective buyers, is whether they still can keep the hood and windshield clean of bugs.

 After recently reviewing an AVS bug deflector for Truckchamp.com, I can definitely say that although the overall footprint of the modern bug deflectors is smaller, they still get the job done.
-Sure, they may not be able to deflect rocks like the old straight deflectors, but lighter insects, such as love bugs, are easily moved away from the windshield.
+Sure, they may not be able to deflect rocks like the old straight deflectors, but lighter insects, such as love bugs, are easily moved away from the windshield, and besides, they look much better than the older models.
+For the most part, on a darker colored truck you can barely see them.

 1. Finding The Right Bug Deflector

 A simple search on sites like Truck Champ or Amazon, or on any auto part site will show there are several good choices for your new bug deflector.
 AVS, WeatherTech, BestInAuto, and Wade are all good choices.
-Each have a slightly different profile and hug the front of the truck differently so a good bit of your decision will be personal preference.
+Each have a slightly different profile and hug the front of the truck differently so a good bit of your decision will be personal preference, and looking through different options is recommended.

-All of the black or "smoke" colored bug deflectors will range from $40 - $60, but you also have the choice of chrome, camo, flag design, and more (these can cost quite a bit more).
-You will want to make sure there is at least a 1-2 year warranty.
-Many, though, include a lifetime or a limited lifetime warranty.
+All of the black or "smoke" colored bug deflectors will range from $40 - $60, but you also have the choice of chrome, camo, flag designs, and more (these can cost quite a bit more).
+You will want to make sure there is at least a 1-2 year warranty on the items in case of factory defect.
+Many, though, include a lifetime or a limited lifetime warranty against certain types of defects.

 2. What Tools Will You Need?